comp211/comp211-container/README.md

 ## Push to dockerhub

-Dockerhub is configured to automatically build upon a push to the matser branch.
+Dockerhub is configured to automatically build and update the `comp530:latest` tag upon a push to the master branch.